 The cover letter is an important part of the first impression you create for a prospective employer.
-As an email or hard copy, it serves as your introduction when you are not present and represents your communication skills.
 While a cover letter may not always be required, it is a great way to explain to an employer who you are, what you can offer a company, and ultimately why you are a good fit for the position.

 General Cover Letter Content (3-5 paragraphs)

 Introduction (1 paragraph)

 - Catch the employer’s attention quickly by leading with a strong statement

 - State how you learned of the organization and job opening

 - Express your interest in the organization and job

 - Identify any connection(s) you have with the organization

 - Expand on the information in your resume